-ICA Introduction to Computational Astrophysics (elective module) 6 ECTS credits Prerequisites none Module outcomes Upon completion of this module, students are profimethods in computational astrophysics and are able problems in different areas of astrophysics (planets cosmology).
-Students are familiar with the follow methods: Data processing, N-body dynamics, hydrod methods. to apply these to - stars - galaxies - ving concepts and Module structure VO on Introduction to Computational Astrophysics: 3 E0 (npi) UE on Introduction to Computational Astrophysics: 3 E0 (pi) ,
+ICA Introduction to Computational Astrophysics (elective module) 6 ECTS credits Prerequisites none Module outcomes Upon completion of this module, students are proficient in the basic methods in computational astrophysics and are able to apply these to problems in different areas of astrophysics (planets - stars - galaxies - cosmology).
+Students are familiar with the following concepts and methods: Data processing, N-body dynamics, hydrodynamics, statistical methods.
+Module structure VO on Introduction to Computational Astrophysics: 3 E0 (npi) UE on Introduction to Computational Astrophysics: 3 E0 (pi) CTS credits, 2 SSt.
+CTS credits, 2 SSt.